pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 If your statement or transaction record is wrong or if you need more information about a transfer listed on your statement or record, contact us as soon as possible by calling us at 1-888-Citibank or by writing to us at Client Research, Citibank Client Services, P.O.
 Box 769014, San Antonio, Texas 78245-9014.

-Electronic Banking |

-46

 NOTE: If the error concerns an ATM network transaction, be sure to contact Citibank or Citigroup Global Markets Inc. - depending on the institution holding the account from which you were attempting to withdraw funds - not the financial institution that operates the machine.
 We need to hear from you no later than sixty (60) days after we sent the FIRST statement on which the problem or error appeared.

 - 1. Notify us of your name and account number (if any)
 - 2. Describe the error or the transfer you are unsure about, and explain as clearly as you can why you believe it is an error or why you need more information
 - 3. Notify us of the dollar amount of the suspected error.

 If you tell us orally, we may require that you send us your complaint or question in writing within ten (10) Business Days.
 We will determine whether an error occurred within ten (10) Business Days after we hear from you and will correct any error promptly.
 If we need more time, however, we may take up to forty-five (45) days to investigate your complaint or question.
 If we decide to do this, we will provisionally credit your account within ten (10) Business Days for the amount you think is in error, so that you will have the use of the money during the time it takes us to complete our investigation.
 For new accounts (where the notice of error involves an electronic funds transfer to or from your account, that occurred within thirty (30) days after the first deposit to the account was made), we can take up to twenty (20) Business Days to determine whether an error occurred and up to twenty (20) Business Days to provisionally credit your account for the amount you think is in error.
 If we need more time, however, we may take up to ninety (90) days to investigate your complaint or question.
 For errors involving point-of-sale or foreign- initiated transactions, we may also take up to ninety (90) days to investigate your complaint or question.